SolomonFlavius/SnakeProjectArduino/README.md

 # SnakeProjectArduino
 ## Backstory
-I chose this type of game to ilustrate my Arduino skills.I started by connecting the 8x8 Matrix and then and LCD screen and a joystick.
+I chose this type of game to ilustrate my Arduino skills.
+I started by connecting the 8x8 Matrix and then and LCD screen and a joystick.
 At first I coded the menu selection and made a demo game with the "eating fruits" feature.
 After that I implemented other features like highscore or making the snake bigger.

 ## Game description